Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Until 31 December 2021, vessels under 5000 gross tonnage (GT) were excluded and have since then been included.
 Voyages conducted on general cargo vessels are included in the scope of reported voyages when carrying dry bulk cargoes.

 In recognition of the diversity of signatories, the Sea Cargo Charter follows a twin approach: firstly, flexibility as to the signatories’ choice of reporting segments, so as to encourage the widest adoption possible; secondly, certain minimum reporting requirements so as to maximise impact.
-This resulted in four reporting segments for signatories.
+This resulted in several reporting segments for signatories, depending on whether they report primarily as a charterer (Segments C1-C4) or as a shipowner (Segments S1-S4).

 The Sea Cargo Charter

-• SEGMENT 1: Charterparties where the signatory is the only time charterer and there is no charterparty chain or, if there is a charterparty chain, the signatory is the final time charterer.
+- SEGMENT C1: Charterparties where the signatory is the only time charterer and there is no charterparty chain or, if there is a charterparty chain, the signatory is the final time charterer.

-• SEGMENT 2: Charterparties where the signatory is the voyage charterer.
+- SEGMENT C2: Charterparties where the signatory is the voyage charterer.

-• SEGMENT 3: Charterparties where the signatory is an intermediate time charterer in a charterparty chain, or the bareboat charterer.
+- SEGMENT C3: Charterparties where the signatory is an intermediate time charterer in a charterparty chain, or the bareboat charterer.

-• SEGMENT 4: Owned vessels: if, in addition to being a charterer on certain transactions, signatories or companies within the same group also own vessels, they can also choose to include voyage of their owned vessels in their reporting.
+- SEGMENT C4: Owned vessels: if, in addition to being a charterer on certain transactions, signatories or companies within the same group also own vessels, they can also choose to include voyage of their owned vessels in their reporting.

-Segments 1 and 2 are mandatory.
-Segment 3 is optional.
-Segment 4 is optional and only open to signatories who are also reporting in Segments 1-3.
-Similar segments are being developed for application to shipowners as part of the scope expansion to shipowners.
+Segments C1 and C2 are mandatory.
+Segment C3 is optional.
+Segment C4 is optional and only open to signatories who are also reporting in Segments C1-3.

 The Sea Cargo Charter